izgzhen/iris-coq/ProofMode.md

 Context management
 ------------------

-- `iIntros {x1 ... xn} "ipat1 ... ipatn"` : introduce universal quantifiers
+- `iIntros (x1 ... xn) "ipat1 ... ipatn"` : introduce universal quantifiers
   using Coq introduction patterns `x1 ... xn` and implications/wands using proof mode introduction patterns `ipat1 ... ipatn`.
 - `iClear "H1 ...
 Hn"` : clear the hypothesis `H1 ...
 Hn`.
 The symbol `★` can
   be used to clear entire spatial context.
-- `iRevert {x1 ... xn} "H1 ...
+- `iRevert (x1 ... xn) "H1 ...
 Hn"` : revert the proof mode hypotheses
   `H1 ...
 Hn` into wands, as well as the Coq level hypotheses/variables `x1 ... xn` into universal quantifiers.
 The symbol `★` can be used to revert the entire spatial context.